xiasong0501/starter-hugo-academic/content/publication/sodm-maximize-certified-robustness-in-randomized-smoothing-by-solvable-optimization-via-differentiable-mapping/index.md

   - Hao Jiang
   - Haijun Shan
   - Jintao Yang
-publication: "CVPR 2021 Submitted "
+publication: Unpublished paper.
+Under revision to submission.
 abstract: "Randomized smoothing has been proved efficient to provide certified defense to norm based adversarial perturbations for large-scale neural networks.
 However, this certified robustness is achieved by sacrificing